 Today, IACLE is the leading provider of educational and information resources essential to contact lens educators worldwide.

-Over four decades, this one organization has brought together a total of 2,500 members in 91 countries, who have instilled their knowledge to as many as 170,000 students.
+Over four decades, this one organization has brought together over 2,900 members in 91 countries, who have instilled their knowledge to as many as 170,000 students from 1979 – 2019.
 IACLE estimates that more than 250 million contact lens wearers have experienced the life-changing benefits of contact lenses as a result.

-Find out more about the history of IACLE here…
+Read on to find out more about the history of IACLE…

 Events across two continents in the mid-1970s were instrumental in promoting contact lens education.
 In the US, contact lens educators from across North America held their first official meeting in Chicago in 1974.
 The Association of Optometric Contact Lens Educators’ (AOCLE) meeting in Rochester, New York the following year was the first to be sponsored by Bausch & Lomb (B&L) and held in conjunction with the company’s National Research Symposium.